-Fans Raise Nearly $20,000 For Meghan Markle’s Charities In Honor Of Baby Sussex
+Meghan Markle’s Fans Raise Nearly $20,000 For Her Favorite Charities In Honor Of Baby Sussex

 “Twitter can be a pretty negative space.
 I hoped the hashtag would promote kindness in our little corner of the internet.”

-The #GlobalSussexBabyShower did more than just promote kindness; it managed to raise nearly a whopping $20,000 in just 24 hours from users around the world.
+The initiative did more than just promote kindness, as it managed to raise nearly a whopping $20,000 in just 24 hours from users around the world.

 Over half of the money raised went to the Campaign for Female Education, commonly known as CAMFED.
 In an Instagram post, the organization said that it was “floored” by the generosity of the donations.